 Living in Off-campus Housing

-Most grad students live in off-campus rental housing in Berkeley or one of the surrounding communities.
-The University’s Cal Rentals housing service is free for students and has resources and listings to help you find off-campus housing.
-If you choose to find private housing on your own, especially if you’re a new student or new to renting, we recommend you explore Cal Rentals’ free advising and rental resources.
+Many grad students choose to live in off-campus rental housing in Berkeley or one of the surrounding communities.
+Off-Campus Rental Services is a campus office that provides resources and listings to help you find off-campus housing.
+If you choose to find private housing on your own, be sure to take advantage of their free advising and rental resources.

-A new off-campus option opening in Fall 2023 is the Academe at 198, a residential apartment community in San Francisco for graduate and professional school students.
+If you want to live in San Francisco, be sure to check out the Academe at 198, a residential apartment community in San Francisco for graduate and professional school students.